Patriots, “Pirates,” and Portraits

 In 1765 he was appointed Rowan County Sheriff, which was bad timing: It put him in direct confrontation with the Regulators, who were also complaining about corrupt county officials.
 He could only collect a third of taxes owed during his year-and-a-half tenure, and once was blocked from collecting a horse as payment by 15 men.

-After his retirement from the militia, he returned to full-time plantation life here, likely with enslaved workers.
+After his retirement from the militia, he returned to full-time plantation life here.
+Locke held at least nine people as slaves, including Scipio, Charity, and Lott.
 Apparently he studied law, because he was named a state attorney in 1794, only to die two years later.

 - “A Guide to Some Historically Significant Gravestones in Thyatira Cemetery with an Easy System to Find Their Locations,” n.d., Thyatira Presbyterian Church